solana-foundation/solana-improvement-documents/proposals/simd-0170-builtin-instruction-cost-and-budget.md

 3. Transaction requesting invalid Compute Units shall fail; where "invalid" is defined as:
    - greater than `MAX_COMPUTE_UNIT_LIMIT`, or
-   - lesser than sum of all included builtin instructions' default CUs;
+   - lesser than sum of all included builtin instructions' ALLOCATE_COMPUTE_UNITS;

 ## Impact